Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 #### The stalled event dispatched on HTMLVideoElement towards the end of buffered ranges

-Many Living Room devices, such as old Samsung TVs, have [`stalled` event](https://html.spec.whatwg.org/multipage/media.html#event-media-stalled) dispatched near the end of buffered ranges.
+Many Living Room devices, such as old Samsung TVs, have [stalled event](https://html.spec.whatwg.org/multipage/media.html#event-media-stalled) dispatched near the end of buffered ranges.
 It can be easily mitigated by introducing a safe gap to the end of buffered ranges.

 #### The SourceBuffer.remove call with small time range throws an error

-Such [`SourceBuffer['remove']`](https://w3c.github.io/media-source/#dom-sourcebuffer-remove) behaviour could be observed on [shaka-player](https://github.com/shaka-project/shaka-player) for Samsung TVs.
+Such [SourceBuffer's remove method](https://w3c.github.io/media-source/#dom-sourcebuffer-remove) behaviour could be observed on [shaka-player](https://github.com/shaka-project/shaka-player) for Samsung TVs.
 This could be mitigated by [introducing a threshold for small time ranges](https://github.com/shaka-project/shaka-player/commit/b7209f00f82eb8d533ebfc2cb41feba28bf7d2f4).

 #### Simultaneous SourceBuffer.appendBuffer calls on audio and video SourceBuffer instances could complete to each other leading to unhealthy buffer

 This issue depends on MSE/EME player implementation.
-When audio and video `SourceBuffer` instances are managed separately, some Living Room devices and STBs cannot cope with simultaneous [`SourceBuffer['appendBuffer']`](https://www.w3.org/TR/media-source-2/#dom-sourcebuffer-appendbuffer) calls correctly which leads to unhealthy buffer.
+When audio and video `SourceBuffer` instances are managed separately, some Living Room devices and STBs cannot cope with simultaneous [SourceBuffer's appendBuffer method](https://www.w3.org/TR/media-source-2/#dom-sourcebuffer-appendbuffer) calls correctly which leads to unhealthy buffer.

-It can be mitigated by introducing some kind of "manager" which handles `SourceBuffer['appendBuffer']` calls in one place (such as [StreamingEngine in `shaka-player`](https://github.com/shaka-project/shaka-player/blob/025502a70c885216b9bbc063025ae80a72780fe6/lib/media/streaming_engine.js#L58)).
+It can be mitigated by introducing some kind of "manager" which handles `SourceBuffer['appendBuffer']` calls in one place (such as [StreamingEngine](https://github.com/shaka-project/shaka-player/blob/025502a70c885216b9bbc063025ae80a72780fe6/lib/media/streaming_engine.js#L58) in `shaka-player`).

 #### MediaSource.isTypeSupported calls return true for any given MIME type of the media